jantman/awslimitchecker/docs/source/development.rst

 Adding New Limits and Checks to Existing Services
 -------------------------------------------------

-First, note that any calls to boto3 client ("low-level") APIs that do have a Paginator should be handled through :py:func:`~awslimitchecker.utils.boto_query_wrapper`, and most have the proper parameters passed for :py:func:`~awslimitchecker.utils._paginate_dict` to paginate them.
+First, note that all calls to boto3 client ("low-level") methods that return a dict response that can include 'NextToken' or another pagination marker, should be called through :py:func:`~awslimitchecker.utils.paginate_dict` with the appropriate parameters.

 1. Add a new :py:class:`~.AwsLimit` instance to the return value of the Service class's :py:meth:`~._AwsService.get_limits` method.